 Startups are typically very effective in completing work and meeting client demands.
 Big companies tend to develop bottlenecks and bureaucracies that hinder faster completion of work and service provision.

-To keep the startup culture intact when you are growing very fast, you need to eliminate the bottlenecks and any other unnecessary hindrances that slow down service provision and ruin client satisfaction.
-Startup culture is based on moving swiftly and fast, meeting or superseding clients’ requirements and moving on fast from past mistakes.
+To keep the startup culture intact, eliminate the bottlenecks to ensure client satisfaction.
+Startup culture is based on moving swiftly and fast, meeting or superseding clients’ requirements, and moving on fast from past mistakes.

 9. Continue innovating

-Look at a company like Google.
-It was viewed as a startup for several years because of the startup culture that was cultivated in the firm.
-The company retained its culture by continuing to be innovative.
-Even today, while they test the Google Glasses and try out the space balloons and driverless cars, it’s clear that despite being the most valuable company in the world, they continue to create and dream of new things.
+Google has retained relevance for several years because of the startup culture cultivated in the firm.
+The company has retained its culture by continuing to be innovative.
+Despite being the most valuable company in the world, while they test Google Glasses and try out space balloons and driverless cars, they continue to create and dream of new things.

 10. Listen to your employees